mghlm/word-counter/README.md

 ### Approach taken

+* **TDD** - the app is built using a test driven approach and has high test-coverage.

-The app is built in vanilla javascript and tested with Jasmine.
+* **Vanilla Javascript** - the app is built in vanilla javascript with no use of frameworks or libraries.

 ### Instructions